-The Arsenal Women’s Football team was founded in 1987 by Vic Akers, who during a 22-year stint as manager led the team to a stunning 33 major trophies and revolutionised the women’s game in this country.
+The Arsenal Women’s Football team was founded in 1987 by Vic Akers, who during a 22-year stint as manager led the team to a stunning 33 major trophies and revolutionised the women’s game in the UK.

 Arsenal won their first trophy – the Premier League Cup – in 1992, and followed that up by winning a domestic treble the following season.